-The Company takes a zero-tolerance approach to modern slavery and is committed to acting ethically and with integrity in all its business dealings and relationships and in implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in its UK business operations or in any of the Company's supply chains.
-The Company has an internal Training and Development department which is responsible for ensuring all Staff training and development needs are met including around the identification and reporting of concerns around modern slavery.
+The Company takes a zero-tolerance approach to modern slavery and is committed to acting ethically and with integrity in all its business dealings and relationships and in implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in its UK business operations or in any of the Company's supply The Company has an internal Training and chains.
+Development department which is responsible for ensuring all Staff training and development needs are met including around the identification and reporting of concerns around modern slavery.
 The Company expects the same high standards from its suppliers, contractors and other third parties.
 As part the Company's contracting processes, it expects that its suppliers will hold their own suppliers to the same standards set out in our policy statement below.
+The Company asks all suppliers to sign an agreement to confirm this commitment, along with a commitment to train their employees adequately on Modern Slavery risks, how to identify them and report them.

 Investigo does not supply workers in the care sector, but does supply into white collar roles in the construction and manufacturing sectors.
-However we accept that no part of our business is immune to the risk of modern slavery.
+However, we accept that no part of our business is immune to the risk of modern slavery.
 We appreciate that some parts of our business and their respective supply chains might have a higher risk of modern slavery taking place within them.

 Investigo has extensive due diligence processes in place to combat any illegal practices related to slavery and human trafficking in our business and supply chains.
-For the placement of temporary contractors, investigo carries out a comprehensive vetting process and routinely requests the following documents from work seekers:
+For the placement of temporary contractors, Investigo carries out a comprehensive vetting process and routinely requests the following documents from work seekers: